 Leaky gut syndrome occurs when the intestinal lining becomes inflamed, causing it to be permeable or 'leaky'.
 The inflamed lining allows unwanted substances (like tiny food particles, bacterial waste products and toxins) into the bloodstream which would normally be eliminated from the body.
 This puts unnecessary stress on the liver, lymphatic system and immune system, as these organs must work to clear the body of the excess toxins.
-This stress causes inflammation which can adversely affect autoimmune conditions such as Graves' disease, thereby becoming a trigger for this and other conditions.
+This stress causes inflammation which can adversely affect autoimmune conditions such as Hashimoto's, thereby becoming a trigger for disease.